 Do spend extra for reserved tickets.
 You'll get a much better spot near the stage and car parking.
 The morning weather in Delhi will be cold, so bring a jacket.

-Delhi Metro services are partially disrupted due to security arrangements on January 26 for Republic Day, and January 29 for the Beating Retreat ceremony.
-This affects Line 2 (HUDA City Centre -Samaypur Badli), Line 3 (Noida City Center - Dwarka Sector 21), Line 4 (Yamuna Bank - Vaishali), and Line 6 (Kashmere Gate-Escorts Mujesar).
-Train schedules are modified and some stations remain closed.
+Delhi Metro train services are partially disrupted due to security arrangements on January 26 for Republic Day, and January 29 for the Beating Retreat ceremony.
+This affects Line 2 (HUDA City Center-Samaypur Badli) and Line 6 (Kashmere Gate-Raja Nahar Singh).
+Train schedules are modified, and some stations remain closed.

 India Republic Day Parades in Other Cities

 If you can't make it to the main Republic Day Parade in Delhi, there are other big events in capital cities across India.
-Unfortunately, Mumbai's grand Republic Day Parade, which took place along Marine Drive in 2014, returned to Shivaji Park in central Mumbai in 2015 due to road resurfacing.
+Unfortunately, Mumbai's grand Republic Day Parade, which took place along Marine Drive in 2014, returned to Shivaji Park in central Mumbai in 2015 because of road resurfacing.
 The state government has decided that Republic Day celebrations will remain at Shivaji Park due to security concerns.

 Beating the Retreat Ceremony

-More Information About Republic Day in India
+Significance of Republic Day in India